jeffreyohene/jeffreyohene/README.md

 ### Hi there, stranger!
-Bold of you to visit this page, here's Jeff, a Data and Statistical analyst and R, SQL & Python brogrammer. 👋
+Bold of you to come here..
+My name is Jeff, a Data and Statistical analyst and R, SQL & Python brogrammer. 👋
 - 🔭 I’m currently working on refining my football analytics skills as I have a lot of passion and interest in the game and want to enter the field professionally.
 - 💬 Ask me about a team in football and we will spend the next like 3 hours debating tactics.
 - 🌱 I’m learning Scala & Julia atm.
 - 👯 I’d be more than happy to collaborate on R, SQL and python projects (if they're interesting projects).
 - 📫 You can reach me here on [LinkedIn](https://www.linkedin.com/in/jeffreyohene/)
-- I am also on [Twitter](https://twitter.com/jeffrstats)
+- 💬 I am also on [Twitter](https://twitter.com/jeffrstats)
 - ⚡ Fun fact: I am a Dobermann Pinscher enthusiast and Real Madrid & Arsenal fan.
 - I speak English | Je parle français | Ich spreche sehr gutes Deutsch | Eu falo um pouco de portugues tambem
 <!--